Professor Stephen J. Russell

 I am a textile engineer and a specialist in nonwovens, with a background in both academic research and industrial product development.

-Professor of Textile Materials & Technology (2006–Present), Director, Leeds Institute for Textiles and Colour (LITAC), (2021–Present), Director, Clothworkers' Centre for Textile Materials Innovation for Healthcare (CCTMIH) (2012–Present), Director, Future Fashion Factory (FFF) (2018–Present), Director, Nonwovens Research (1995–Present).
-Founder and Group Technical Director, Nonwovens Innovation and Research Institute (NIRI) Ltd - University of Leeds spinout company (2005–present), Chairman of HyFaCol Ltd (University of Leeds spinout Company (2023–present), Honorary Liveryman of the Clothworkers Company (2013), Freeman of the City of London (2013).
+Professor of Textile Materials & Technology (2006–present), Director, Leeds Institute of Textiles and Colour (LITAC), (2021–present), Director, Clothworkers' Centre for Textile Materials Innovation for Healthcare (CCTMIH) (2012–present), Director, Future Fashion Factory (FFF) (2018–present), Director, Nonwovens Research (1995–present).
+Founder and Group Technical Director, Nonwovens Innovation and Research Institute (NIRI) Ltd – University of Leeds spinout company (2005–present), Chairman of HyFaCol Ltd (University of Leeds spinout Company (2023–present), Honorary Liveryman of the Clothworkers Company (2013), Freeman of the City of London (2013).

 The academic research group is supported by the EPSRC, AHRC, Innovate UK and numerous companies.
 Research activities focus on new textile materials, manufacturing methods, and the process-structure-property relationships of textiles, particularly nonwovens and technical textiles, attracting research income of ~£30 million.
 The research has led to multiple industrially licensed textile technologies.

 In 2005, following external investment, I founded the Nonwovens Innovation and Research Institute (NIRI) Ltd, a successful University of Leeds spin-out company specialising in technical consultancy and product development, serving the global nonwovens industry.